 - 1) Use hot water.
 If you fill the pot with hot water that has a temperature close to the set temperature, the heat dissipation of the controller is not an issue.
 As we have mentioned, once the temperature is close to the set point temperature, the controller starts to pulse (PWM) the power.
 The effective current is much lower, making heat not an issue. - 2) Limit maximum output power.
-If you set output reduction parameter to 80%, then, a 18A heater will become a 14.4 A heater.
+If you set output reduction parameter to 80%, then, a 15 A heater will become a 12 A heater.
 It will take 25% longer time to heat up the pot, but the controller will not over heat.

 In addition to these solutions, following information will also help you to manage the heat.
-Place the controller in right place.
+Place the controller in the right place.
 The SSR of Auber WS series controller is mounted in the bottom of chassis.
 The chassis is made of 3 mm thick aluminum for good heat dissipation.
 Do not cover the controller with any insulation.
-If you are running at 18 A with a large pot, place the controller in a well-ventilated area and tilt the instrument up with its front leg will help it to remove the heat better.
-However, the tilted position might allow the water to be collected at the back frame.
-Although the controller is splash proof, you should avoid water to be dripped to the controller when open the lid of the cooker.
+If you are running at 15 A with a large pot, placing the controller in a well ventilated area and tilting the instrument up with its front legs will help it to remove the heat more efficiently.
+However, the tilted position may result in water collected at the back frame.
+Although the controller is splash proof, you should avoid water to be dripped on the controller when you open the lid of the cooker.

 Increase the P value.
 This can only provide limited help for reducing the heat.
 P is the proportional band.
 P=200 means the proportional band is 20.0 degrees.
-When the temperature is raised to less than 20 degrees from the set point temperature, the controller will start to reduce the power sooner.
+When the temperature is raised to less than 20 degree from the set point temperature, the controller will start to reduce the power sooner.
 But if the integration time is set to very short, the controller might start to run at full power again soon.